omonimus1/blog-jade-rubick/content/posts/2021-09-11--coordination-models/index.md

 10. **Task force**.
 Temporarily create a merged team that focuses on a particular outcome, maximizing short-term collaboration.
 11. **Tiger team**.
 A long-lived team that does work in other team's territories (and that's how they are defined, as a boundary-less team).
 11. **Objective expert**.
 An expert or group of experts produce measurements or reports that help visualize problems, to drive behavioral changes.
+12. **Work demander**.
+A team demands work of other teams, and they have to do the work.
 12. **Cousin team**.
 Change the management hierarchy so teams that need to collaborate have the same Director.
 13. **Community of practice**.
 Support specialists across cross-functional teams by creating a group that shares information and practices, and often defines standards.